IanKeen/IanKeen.github.io/_posts/2020-08-03-the-missing-combine-input-type.md

 Since we can't enforce `@Input` it means code that only knows about the `AuthViewModelType` wouldn't have visibility to call the `$signIn.send`  function.

-This is a bit of a show stopper...
+This is a bit of a show stopper.
 I don't usually use protocols for view models but for other Combine friendly dependencies I might create I want to be able to enforce strict input/outputs.

-Take two... let's try using a concrete type:
+Take two, let's try using a concrete type:

 ```swift
 struct AnyConsumer<Output> {